-The Nigerian Council of Food Science and Technology (NiCFoST) is a Federal Government Council under the Federal Ministry of Science and Technology (FMST), created by the 2019 Establishment Act of the National Assembly to regulate the training and practice of the Food Science and Technology Profession in Nigeria.
-Pursuant to this, NiCFoST is thus responsible for the regulation of the training in the disciplines of Food Science and Technology Beverage Science and Technology, Food Science, Food Technology in tertiary institutions working in collaboration with National Universities Commission, NUC and the National Board for Technical Education, NBTE.
+The Nigerian Council of Food Science and Technology (NiCFoST) is a Federal Government Council under the Federal Ministry of Science and Technology (FMST).
+It was created by an Act of Parliament with the mandate to regulate the practice and profession of the Food Science and Technology in Nigeria.
+Pursuant to this, NiCFoST is thus responsible for the regulation of the training in the disciplines of Food Science and Technology, Beverage Science and Technology, Food Science, Food Technology in tertiary institutions working in collaboration with National Universities Commission (NUC) and the National Board for Technical Education (NBTE).
 It shall also grant practice license to qualified Food Scientists and Technologists and approve the business locations for their practice.

 To promote the highest standards in the training and practice of the Food Science and Technology profession in Nigeria.

 Efficient professional management of the various segments of the Nigerian food value chains and supply systems following current best scientific practices for food security.